muhammadadilnaeem/Exploding-Population-Myths-1995-using-Google-Gemma-Model/README.md

 # Exploding Population Myths 1995 using Google Gemma Model 🌍📈

 Welcome to the **Exploding Population Myths 1995** repository!
-This project leverages the Google Gemma model to analyze and debunk common population myths from 1995, providing valuable insights into historical population trends.
+This project leverages the Google Gemma model to analyze and debunk common population myths from 1995 book, providing valuable insights into historical population trends.

 ## **🚀 How to Use**